Probate Q&A Series

 Understanding Intestate Succession and Probate Administration

 When a person dies without a valid will in North Carolina, the estate passes under the state’s intestate succession laws.
 Under Chapter 28A of the North Carolina General Statutes, the court appoints a personal representative—known as an administrator—to gather assets, pay debts, and distribute property to heirs.
-Real estate and vehicles must clear probate before transfer.
+Real estate and vehicles may require probate administration before transfer.

 Detailed Steps to Open Probate and Transfer Assets